 To run this sample, you'll need:

-- Visual Studio 2019 or just the .NET Core SDK
+- Visual Studio and the .NET Core SDK

 - An Internet connection

 - A Windows machine (necessary if you want to run the app on Windows)

 - An OS X machine (necessary if you want to run the app on Mac)

 - A Linux machine (necessary if you want to run the app on Linux)

 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see How to get an Azure AD tenant

 - A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 Step 1: Clone or download this repository